norwytch/Poietikes.jl/README.md

 ## Status and limitations

-Poietikes.jl is pre-1.0 and not yet in Julia's General registry.
+Poietikes.jl is pre-1.0.
 A few edges worth knowing:

 - **Detection covers seven languages from raw text.** Latin, Arabic, Old Norse, and Welsh are analyzed by naming the language explicitly — their transliteration or orthography reads as Latin script to the detector.
 - **Detection is a closed set — it never returns "unknown."** A text in an unsupported language (German, Russian, …) is mapped to the nearest *supported* language and confidently mislabeled; `is_confident` (a low floor) is the only guard against trusting such a verdict.